sellmair/quantum/README.md

 ##### Nested Quantum / Map

-It is possible to map a Quantum to create a 'Child-Quantum' that which can run reducers and actions as usual.
+It is possible to map a Quantum to create a 'Child-Quantum' which can enqueue reducers and actions as usual.
 The state of this child will be in sync with the parent Quantum.

 ###### Example: Child